Hoverboarding dentist convicted of Medicaid fraud in Alaska

 The felony medical assistance fraud, theft in the first degree, and scheme to defraud charges carry a possible sentence of up to 10 years in prison, a fine of up to $100,000 and restitution.
 The top counts for the business carry a potential fine of up to $2.5 million.

 Cranford is scheduled to be sentenced Feb.
-3. Lockhart is scheduled to be sentenced April 30.
+3. Lookhart is scheduled to be sentenced April 30.